Matt Bissonette (musician)

 Matt Bissonette (born July 25, 1961) is an American bass player and vocalist.
 According to Guitar 9, an online musicianship magazine, he has played bass and other stringed instruments on at least 22 albums, with music styles ranging from jazz, jazz fusion, progressive metal and instrumental rock.
-Bissonette has played bass with performers such as David Lee Roth (1987–1992), Jeff Lynne and ELO (2001), Ringo Starr (2003–2005), Elton John (2012–2023).
+Bissonette has played bass with performers such as David Lee Roth (1987–1992), Jeff Lynne and ELO (2001), Joe Satriani, Ringo Starr (2003–2005) and Elton John (2012–2023).
 He is the brother of drummer Gregg Bissonette.